LeRubix/VaporClient/README.md

 **Vapor Client** is a modern, cross-platform game client application for downloading, torrenting, and managing your game library.
 Inspired by popular game launchers, Vapor Client provides a steam-like, user-friendly interface to organize, launch, and keep track of your games, whether they are downloaded directly or via torrents.

 > [!IMPORTANT]
 > You will need IGDB API credentials.
 The program starts with an onboarding where you'll enter these credentials.
-Instructions will be displayed for more information.
+Instructions will be displayed for more information. <br>
 > & Optionally, get qBitTorrent if you intend on using the torrenting.

 ## Features